ngageoint/scale-ui/CONTRIBUTING.md

 1. Ensure the `master` branch is checked out by running `git checkout master`.
 2. Ensure the `master` branch is updated to the latest commit and there are no pending changes by running `git pull`.
-3. Run `npm run relsease` to automatically bump the version and commit tag.
+3. Run `npm run release` to automatically bump the version and commit tag.
 It will print the next command you need to run.
 4. Run the `git push` command outputted by `npm run release`.
 5. Verify the new tag exists in GitHub.